Tapestry Crochet Patterns for Beginners

 How to Tapestry Crochet

-Tapestry crochet can be done using many different stitch-types including: single crochet, single crochet worked through the back loop, center single crochet (also called split single crochet or the waistcoat stitch), front post double crochet, and extended single crochet.
+Tapestry crochet can be done using many different stitch-types including: single crochet, single crochet worked through the back loop, center single crochet (also called split single crochet or waistcoat stitch), front post double crochet, and extended single crochet.

 A diagonal tapestry crochet pattern in red and white